 Our Bodies Shut Down Gradually, Not All At Once

-Speaking to Newsweek, Dr. Sam Parnia went into detail on the state of cells within our bodies, following death.
-He stated that the cells in our bodies don't automatically shut down following our death, but rather they gradually move towards a "death" of their own.
-He went on to say,
+Speaking to Newsweek, Dr. Sam Parnia went into detail about what transpires at a cellular level.
+He stated that the cells in our bodies don't automatically shut down following our passing, but rather they gradually move towards a "death" of their own:

-And as it turns out, our cells are not only gradually shutting down, it's possible they're multiplying according to Peter Noble, a microbiology professor at the University of Washington.
-When conducting research on both mice and zebrafish, he found that cells were actually growing in number following the subjects death.
+And as it turns out, our cells are not only gradually shutting down, it's possible they're multiplying, according to Peter Noble, a microbiology professor at the University of Washington.
+When conducting research on both mice and zebrafish, he found that cells were actually growing in number following the subjects' passing:

-We didn’t anticipate that, Noble told Newsweek.
+We didn't anticipate that [...]
 Can you imagine, 24 hours after [time of death] you take a sample and the transcripts of the genes are actually increasing in abundance?
 That was a surprise.

 This gradual shutdown could certainly help to validate the claim that we're somewhat conscious following our own demise.